scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Bayesian Network: A Bayesian Network consists of a directed graph and a conditional probability distribution associated with each of the random variables.
 A Bayesian network is used mostly when there is a causal relationship between the random variables.
-An example of a Bayesian Network representing a student taking some course is shown in Fig :ref:`bayesian`.
+An example of a Bayesian Network representing a student [student]_ taking some course is shown in Fig :ref:`bayesian`.

 .. figure:: figure2.png